"Alright lads, welcome to Chapter 1 of the studio guide"

 By avoiding this and sticking to a basic setup, you are probably wondering what’s next right?

-I know many producers and musicians which started buying inexpensive products,
+I know many producers and musicians who started buying inexpensive products,

-...because they don’t want to spend to much money to record any music they produce.
+...because they don’t want to spend too much money to record any music they produce.

 That’s cool and all, but...

-...you definitely need to know on what equipment you can save on.
+...you definitely need to know what equipment you can save on.

 A great example is an article we wrote: Cheap Recording Studio

-If you don’t have a lot of money and your not planning on spending more in the future.
+If you don’t have a lot of money and you're not planning on spending more in the future.